Lionidas19/SimpleShooter/README.md

 # SimpleShooter: The 6th section of the Unreal Engine C++ Developer: Learn C++ and Make Video Games course.

+This repository contains only the files that I created due to the size of the original project

 This section of the course focused on the following subjects:
  - The difference between character and pawn classes
  - Character moving functions on keyboard and controller